 In addition to brushing, dental chews and toys can help improve your puppy's dental health.
 These specially designed items help reduce plaque buildup and promote healthy gums.
 Look for dental chews that are approved by veterinarians and avoid those with excessive additives or artificial ingredients.

-Schedule regular check-ups
+Schedule regular veterinary check-ups

 Regular veterinary check-ups are crucial to ensure your puppy's dental health is in good condition.
 Your vet can examine your puppy's teeth, provide professional cleanings as needed, and address any potential dental problems.
 They can also provide guidance on maintaining your puppy's dental hygiene at home and offer further recommendations or treatments if necessary.